 Getting development management advice

-If you have any queries about a particular proposal, the first thing to do is to contact DOE Planning.
+If you have any queries about a particular proposal, the first thing to do is to contact your local council.
 Contact details for local area planning offices can be found using the attached link:

 It is your responsibility for seeking, or not seeking, planning permission.
 If required, planning permission should be granted before any work begins.
-If you are in any doubt about whether you need to apply for planning permission, you should talk to DOE Planning immediately.
+If you are in any doubt about whether you need to apply for planning permission, you should talk to your local planning office immediately.
 They will advise you as best they can.

-However, if you want to get an formal ruling you (or your adviser) can apply, on payment of a fee, for a Certificate of Lawful Use or Development, as to whether a particular proposal constitutes development and if it requires permission.
-You do this by completing the form with details of the work you want to carry out and sending it to DOE Planning.
-Application forms for Certificates of Lawful Use or Development can be downloaded using the attached link:
+However, if you want to get a formal ruling you (or your adviser) can apply, on payment of a fee, for a Certificate of Lawful Use or Development, as to whether a particular proposal constitutes development and if it requires permission.
+You do this by completing the form with details of the work you want to carry out and sending it to your local council.
+Application forms for Certificates of Lawful Use or Development can be downloaded from the NI Planning website:

 General development plan advice

-Development Plans may be in the form of area plans, local plans or subject plans.
-They apply the regional policies of the Department at the right local level.
-Development Plans tell the general public, statutory authorities, developers and other interested bodies of the policy framework and land use proposals that will guide development decisions within their local area.
-All Development Plans must conform with the Regional Development Strategy.
+Development Plans set out how an area should look in the future by deciding what type and scale of development should be encouraged and where it should be located.
+They tell the general public, statutory authorities, developers and other interested bodies of the policy framework and land use proposals that will guide development decisions within their local area.

 - give confidence for those wishing to develop and those affected by development proposals

 - give general and specific land allocations to meet the full range of needs to support the life of the local community and social and economic progress

 - set up a process for involvement and ownership by local communities wishing to influence the future development of their area